maxiomtech/DotNetNuke-PasswordReset/README.md

 ### About
 * Module allows are user to reset their password provided that they know their password password.
-* An administrator can reset any specific user's password.
+* An administrator can reset any specific user's password using <code>SUserId</code> querystring parameter.

 ### Roadmap
 * Email option to notify users when their password is reset.